k0d3x8its/kodex-os/README.md

 ## Setup Guide

 ### What You Actually Need (Minimum)

-- [ ] Field Notes memo books (at least 2 — one general, one research)
+- [ ] Field Notes memo book (at least 1 — general research.
+I use one for daily logs and one for general research.)
 - [ ] A pen
 - [ ] Envelopes for archiving
 - [ ] Archival ink (optional but recommended for longevity)

 ### Adding the LLM Wiki — Layer 1 (Optional)

 1. Install [Obsidian](https://obsidian.md) and create a new vault called `Kodex Wiki`
 2. Create the two top-level directories: `raw/` and `wiki/`
-3. Inside `raw/`, create a folder for your active memo book (e.g. `field-notes-vol-001/`)
+3. Inside `raw/`, create a folder for your active memo book (e.g. `FN-vol-001/` or `R-vol-001`)
 4. Inside `wiki/`, create empty `index.md` and `log.md` files — the LLM will populate them
 5. Create a `SCHEMA.md` at the vault root that defines how the LLM should maintain the wiki *(see `/templates/schema.md`)*
-6. At the end of each day you've written something, scan the relevant pages of your active memo book and drop them into the appropriate `raw/` subfolder
+6. At the end of each day you've written something, scan the relevant page(s) of your active memo book and drop them into the appropriate `raw/` subfolder
 7. Pass the scans to an LLM (e.g. Claude) — it transcribes into `raw/`, then writes structured pages into `wiki/` and updates `index.md` and `log.md`
 8. Review the wiki entries; the LLM owns the wiki, you own the review

 ### Adding Notion — Layer 2 (Optional)

 1. Create a Notion account at [notion.so](https://notion.so)
 2. Use the Kodex OS workspace as your command center
 3. Develop ideas and knowledge from the LLM Wiki into projects and active initiatives here

 ### Adding the Physical Archive — Layer 3

 1. When a memo book is full, gather an envelope
-2. On the cover, document: dates covered, volume number, primary topics, any relevant identifiers
+2. On the cover, document: dates covered, primary topics, any relevant identifiers.
+On the back the volume number is listed.
 3. File chronologically or by subject
 4. If using the LLM Wiki, confirm the digital record is complete before sealing

 ### Adding Trello — Layer 4 (Optional)

 1. Create a [Trello](https://trello.com) account
 2. Create one board per project
 3. Set up card labels for Phases and Epochs